annenuno/annenuno/README.md

 ### ✨HELLO WORLD I'm Ana!✨
 - 👀 I’m interested in learning more about gaming development and web development.
-- 🌱 I’m currently building my own website so I can publish some of my project including my video games.
+- 🌱 I’m currently building my own website so I can publish some of my projects including my video games.
 - 😄 I’m looking to collaborate on open source projects
 - 🦈 Fun fact: I speak Spanish and I take care over 60 indoor plants!! 🪴